Hepatitis A outbreak linked to strawberries includes North Dakota

 People are also reading…

 Cases have been identified in North Dakota, Minnesota, California and Canada, according to the FDA.
-One case had been confirmed in North Dakota as of Saturday.
+One case had been confirmed in North Dakota.
+The person was hospitalized and has since recovered, the North Dakota Department of Health said.
 There have been a dozen hospitalizations in the U.S. but no deaths reported.

 The FDA, the federal Centers for Disease Control and Prevention, the Public Health Agency of Canada and the Canadian Food Inspection Agency are investigating the outbreak, along with state and local partners.